-

-Organized on January 12, 2008, the Doctor Susan Anderson Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), is located in Arvada, Colorado.
+Organized on January 12, 2008, the Doctor Susan Anderson Chapter, National Society Daughters of the American Revolution (NSDAR or DAR),

 We are a non-profit, non-political volunteer women's community service organization dedicated to promoting the National Society's objectives of patriotism, education, historic preservation through service to our community.